 Distinguished by its interdisciplinary approach and integral use of the Chicago metropolitan region as a real-world laboratory, the new Environmental Studies Program at Elmhurst College will offer two degree options—a policy-focused bachelor of arts degree and a science-focused bachelor of science degree.

-“The integration of knowledge from the natural sciences, social sciences and humanities will unlock creativity, allowing participants to think across boundaries as well as spur them to learn other disciplinary content, methodologies and perspectives,” said Constance Mixon, associate professor of political science and director of the Environmental Studies Program.
+“The integration of knowledge from the natural sciences, social sciences and humanities will unlock creativity, allowing participants to think across boundaries as well as spur them to learn other disciplinary content, methodologies and perspectives,” said Constance Mixon, associate professor of political science and acting director of the Environmental Studies Program.

 The goal of the program is to produce professionals who can address a variety of the world’s environmental challenges and opportunities.
 Students with a degree in environmental studies will be prepared for careers in environmental policy analysis for government agencies and the private sector, urban and regional planning, environmental advocacy, and natural resource management and research.